Calculate interest

 According to Article 40 of the Icelandic Rent Act (Húsaleigulög nr.
 36/1994), landlords are legally required to keep deposits in separate accounts with the highest available interest rate.
 If your landlord hasn't paid the correct interest, you may have grounds for a claim.
 The landlord has four weeks from the end of the rental period to pay back the deposit.
 If they fail to do so, you can take legal action to recover the amount, and claim "dráttarvextir" (default interest) from the date the interest was due.

 The Central Bank of Iceland periodically reviews and adjusts its key interest rate.
 These changes directly affect the interest rate that should be applied to your deposit.
-This calculator automatically accounts for all rate changes during your rental period.
-The tool does not provide real-time updates, so it is advisable to check the Central Bank's website for the latest rates.
+This calculator uses rate data fetched from the CBI and Auður; see the rate data page for when it was last updated.